 And of course when they bring you the pie, it’s just a big round pizza without any triangles cut.
 If you don’t know where to start, then your best bet is to ask a local how to eat pizza .
 I watched Claudio cut his pizza in a typical triangle piece, but then he did something different.
 Because the middle crust is so soft and gooey, he rolled up the tip on his fork, pinched the end together and then ate it with his hands!
 The gooey middle oozed out and mingled with the crispier part of the crust and it was delicious.
 And that is how you take the perfect bite!

 Going to Naples to Eat Pizza?
 Here’s More Things You Need to Know!

-I know it’s hard to believe that you could have room for more food after all of that pizza, but make sure you save a little room for Naple’s famous Sfogliatella!
+I know it’s hard to believe that you could have room for more food after all of that pizza, but make sure you save a little room for Naple’s famous sfogliatella!
 However – I suggest you take this time to walk around a bit first.
-Exlpore the Naples points of interest for a while so that you can walk off a bit of that pizza!
+Explore the Naples points of interest for a while so that you can walk off a bit of that pizza!

 Talk to any local and they will say it’s best when eaten hot, so do your best to find a warm one!

 Your day of Naples food is now complete!
 With this itinerary, I promise that you won’t be able to eat another bite.

 The best way to see and experience Naples is to go with a local – they love to show off their city and food culture.
 Go slow, enjoy the gritty vibe of the city and see it for the hidden gem it is.
 And if you are lucky, you might even get to take home some of that delicious Sorbillo’s pizza for a midnight snack!